Animal Law SJD Program Length and Curriculum

 Additional SJD Degree Details

-To obtain the Animal Law LLM degree, international students must earn a minimum of 26 credits.
-Unlike U.S. LLM students, however, international students are graded on a “credit / no credit / honors” basis.
-As such, they do not receive letter grades (e.g., A, B+, C-, etc.) on assignments or for their work in any of their courses.
+SJD candidates are graded on a “credit, no credit, honors” system and do not receive letter or numerical grades for their courses.
+As such, they do not receive letter grades ( e.g., A, B+, C-, etc.) on assignments or for their work in their courses.
 However, they may receive an “HR,” or Honors, designation for courses in which they would have earned a B+ or higher.

-In addition to the requirements listed above, LLM students must register for a minimum of 5 credits each semester, except for the Summer term and the student’s final term if fewer than 5 credits are needed to complete the degree.
-If a U.S. student wishes to take fewer than 5 credits in any semester that is not the Summer term or their final semester, they must request permission to “underload” from the Animal Law Program Director.
-Note that a student must be registered for at least 5 credits each term to be considered a full-time student.
-Being less than a full-time student may impact a student’s ability to defer federal loan repayments, so students should plan accordingly.
+In addition to other requirements, SJD candidates must register for a minimum of 5 credits each semester, except for the Summer term and the candidate’s final term if fewer than 5 credits are needed to complete the degree.
+If a U.S. candidate wishes to take fewer than 5 credits in any semester that is not the Summer term or their final semester, they must request permission to “underload” from the Director of the Animal Law Program.
+Candidates must be registered for at least 5 credits each term to be considered a full-time student.
+Being less than a full-time student may impact the ability to defer federal loan repayments.

 The law school is on the semester system, with 13 weeks of classes and two weeks of exams in each semester.
-The Fall semester usually begins the week before Labor Day and ends the third week of December; please note that international students may begin taking the Introduction to U.S. Legal Studies course, which is required for all international students who have not studied law in the U.S., two weeks before the regular Fall semester start date.
-The Spring semester begins in early January and ends in May, with a one-week spring break in March.
+The Fall semester usually begins the week before Labor Day and ends the third week of December.
+International students may begin taking the Intro to U.S. Legal Studies course, which is required for all international students who have not studied law in the U.S., two weeks before the regular Fall semester start date.
+The Spring semester begins in early January and ends in late April or early May, with a one-week Spring Break in March.
 For specific dates, see the school’s academic calendar.

-For more information, please contact the Animal Law Program Coordinator, Danielle Lopez, at firstname.lastname@example.org.
+For more information regarding the Animal Law SJD Program, please contact the Animal Law Program Coordinator, Danielle Lopez, at email@example.com.